matyus/roku-api/README.md

 - A Roku box
 - Access to your LAN (Local Area Network)
-- There is barely any information actually being stored, so the default SQLite is fine: See [`app/models/roku_box.rb`](./app/models/roku_box.rb') for details on what info you'll need.
+- There is barely any information actually being stored, so the default SQLite is fine: See [`app/models/roku_box.rb`](./app/models/roku_box.rb) for details on what info you'll need.

-## API
+## API Methods

 - See [`config/routes.rb`](./config/routes.rb) for the available API methods.